-Day 8: The scientist approach to business
+Day 8: The scientific approach

 On the art side of the argument, marketers say that it takes human creativity to connect to humans – which is true.

 On the science side, marketers say that you need data to base your decisions on – also true.

 I like how Sam Holzman put it in this Zoominfo post:

 “Yes, an artist might know how to engage their audience emotionally.
 But, their efforts will be in vain if they can’t find their audience in the first place.
 A scientific marketer doesn’t rely on guesswork.
 Instead, they analyze customer data and construct comprehensive buyer personas made up of key traits and characteristics shared by their best customers.
 Guided by accurate data, marketers are guaranteed to identify who their target buyers are, where to find them, and how best to engage them.”

 Now, whether you’re a creative or analytical person, you may err slightly to one side of the argument over the other.
 But as with most things in life, a healthy balance of both is probably the way to go.